Package 'birdscanR'

 listOfRfFeaturesToExtract = c(167, 168)

-echoFeatures = getEchoFeatures(dbConnection, dbDriverChar,
+echoFeatures = getEchoFeatures(

 ## End(Not run)